GeorgeOsborn97/project-4-the-festival-grounds/README.md

 ___
 ## credits/acknowledgments
 ### Content:
 - All code was written by myself, external code was taking from sources such as w3schools and stackoverflow and manupilated to suit my needs during the devolopment of this application.
-The button and card styling were taken from getcssscan the links of which can be found [here](https://getcssscan.com/css-buttons-examples)
+The button and card styling were taken from getcssscan the links of which can be found [here](https://getcssscan.com/css-buttons-examples) and the border effect was a modified version of some code taken from [here](https://freefrontend.com/css-border-animations/)
 ### Media:
 - All images used in this site were taken from google images and stored in Cloudinary.